 This page talks about what makes healthcare waste hazardous.
-If it is also infectious, that is another issue.
+If the waste is also infectious, that is another issue.
 Sometimes healthcare waste is both hazardous and infectious, or hazardous and radioactive, and must be managed to meet the requirements for more than one type of waste.

 Some medical waste meets the definition of RCRA waste.
 There are four lists of enumerated hazards (F, K, P and U) and medicines appear on two of the lists (P and U).
 Further, some waste streams are highly (1) corrosive, (2) reactive, (3) ignitable, and (4) toxic, either with or without the characteristics that make them medical waste.
 For instance, blood soaked up by rag soaked in flammable solvents could be both medical and hazardous waste.
 Some chemotherapy drugs are included on the P and U lists and other chemotherapy drugs developed after the lists were written still qualify for RCRA hazardous status because of their toxicity.

 The flashpoint of a liquid is the temperature at which a vapor above the waste ignites when exposed to a spark.
 The lower the flashpoint, the more flammable the material.
-If a waste has a flashpoint below 140 degree F (60 degrees C), it is hazardous.
+If a waste has a flashpoint below 140 °F (60 °C), it is hazardous.
 Powders and other solids may be ignitable, too.
-There is a process for measuring ignitability.
+Paints and cleaning solvents often become ignitable waste.
+Anesthesia gases and ethylene oxide are hazardous materials used at many hospitals.
+If a waste meets the Department of Transportation’s definition of oxidizer, it is considered ignitable waste.
+Solid waste is classified as ignitable if it can spontaneously catch fire or ignite through friction.
+The EPA has a process for measuring ignitability.

-Highly acidic or corrosive liquids are considered corrosive.
+Highly acidic or alkaline liquids are considered corrosive.
 Aqueous wastes with a pH below 2 or above 12.5 are classified as hazardous.
-If the liquid is demonstrated as being corrosive to steel coupons in a controlled test, it is also classified as corrosive as aggined waste code D002.
+If the liquid is demonstrated as being corrosive to steel coupons in a controlled test, it is also classified as corrosive and assigned RCRA waste code D002.
 Corrosive materials at health care facilities include acids (e.g. acetic, chromic, hydrochloric, nitric, sulfuric) and bases (ammonium hydroxide, potassium hydroxide, sodium hydroxide).
 Physically solid, nonaqueous wastes are not considered corrosive under RCRA.

 The EPA spells out a standard test to measure if a waste is corrosive on steel. https://www.epa.gov/hw-sw846/sw-846-test-method-1110a-corrosivity-toward-steel

 Reactive refers to chemical reactivity and the potential of a material to rapidly breakdown or react in a manner that releases a lot of heat or gases and vapors.
 It is difficult to quantify how reactive something is and whether it passes a threshold to become hazardous.
 It’s mostly a judgment that comes out of a conversation with the regulatory authority.
-A waste that is liable to chemically breakdown spontaneously at ambient temperatures is considered reactive.
+A waste that is liable to chemical breakdown spontaneously at ambient temperatures is considered reactive.
 So is anything that reacts with water.
 Context matters, too, as two materials present in the same facility that might react with each other could be considered reactive waste while each material by itself might not.
 Reactive materials at health care facilities include oxidizers (bleach, hydrogen peroxide, potassium dichromate, potassium permanganate) and reducers (sodium bisulfite, sodium sulfite).
-Paints and cleaning solvents often become ignitable waste.
-Anaesthetic gases and ethylene oxide are hazardous materials used at many hospitals.
-If a waste meets the Department of Transportation’s definition of oxidizer, it is considered ignitable waste.
-Solid waste is classified as ignitable if it can spontaneously catch fire or ignite through friction.

 A waste is toxic if it is harmful to a human (or similar animals) after it enters the body.
 Toxicity here is a chemical property.
 Bacteria and other pathogens can be harmful, but they are not considered toxic.
 Heavy metal waste is often toxic.
 Used batteries often have heavy metals.
 Some facilities (often older ones) have lead built into the walls and ceiling of areas where X-rays and CT scans are done.
-Medical treatment chemicals are often toxic.
-Medicines can be harmful, in addition to being helpful to target patients.
+Medical treatment chemicals can be toxic.
 Some chemotherapy drugs are genotoxic.

 The waste management community uses the Toxicity Characteristic Leaching Procedure (TCLP) to determine if a material is toxic.